 Cost: $12/month for Solo, $49/month for Basic, $99/month for Business

 Wave is a popular accounting solution for freelancers and small-business owners.
 Its apps can create and send invoices, process credit card payments, and even set up payroll for your employees.
-If you’re just looking to track individual expenses, start with Receipts by Wave, a free tool that helps you track your receipts.
+If you’re just looking to track individual expenses, start with Receipts by Wave, a free tool that's one of the best receipt apps to track your purchases.
 Like Harvest, you can snap a pic from your phone, or you can enter them manually or by email.
 If you’re looking for a more full-featured business tool, check out their accounting software.

 Cost: Mostly free with special offers in the app.
 Payroll and payments cost extra.